vector-of-bool/bpt/docs/guide/packages.rst

 #.
 Only source roots will be added to the *include-search-path*.
 #.
 All ``#include``-directives are relative to a source root.

-By construction, ``dds`` cannot build a project that has nested source roots, and it will only ever add source roots to the *include-search-path*.
+By construction, ``bpt`` cannot build a project that has nested source roots, and it will only ever add source roots to the *include-search-path*.

-``dds`` supports either one or two source roots in a library.
+``bpt`` supports either one or two source roots in a library.

 .. _pkgs.lib-roots: